 These guarantees allow for stability to develop within communities and between producers and retailers.

 On the other hand, the regular most common Free-Trade market system works to drive down prices and wages so it profits to a minority of big companies.
 It generally leads to exploitation of marginalized communities throughout the world.

 Much of these inequalities are too often hidden from consumers.

 How to Choose Fair Trade Products?

-You will recognize fair trade certified products with the “Fair Trade” mark that has becomre more and more common on food (sugar, fruits, chocolate…), beverages (coffee, wine, tea, …), jewellery, handicrafts, and clothing.
+You will recognize Fairtrade Certified products with the “Fairtrade” mark that has become more and more common on food (sugar, fruits, chocolate…), beverages (coffee, wine, tea, …), jewelry, handicrafts, and clothing.